Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Model

-Agents are matched by certain \emph{matching algorithms} (or \emph{matching policies}), which decide when two agents present in the pool leave the market as a pair.
-In principle, multiple pairs could be matched at the same time (as it is often done in batching algorithms, for instance for kidney exchange), and no agent can be part of more than one pair.
 Two important matching policies are the greedy algorithm and patient algorithm \citep{ALG20a}.
-The \emph{greedy algorithm} $\gdy$ is defined by the policy that every agent arriving at the pool is matched to a compatible agent in the pool uniformly at random and instantaneously, or joins the pool if there is no compatible agent.
-On the other hand, the \emph{patient algorithm} $\pat$ is defined by having agents wait until they reach their maximum sojourn time at which they match with a compatible agent uniformly at random, or perish if no such agent exists.
-More formally, if agent~$v_i$ arrives at time~$t$, then she waits until time $t + \sou_i$, and may only leave the market during this time when she is matched with a compatible critical agent selecting her as a match.
-If this does not happen, she checks the pool $\pool_{t+\sou_i}$ for compatible agents once she is about to perish, and selects a match if possible.
-Note that, for every time $t$, it holds almost surely that at most one agent arrives or perishes at this time, and we can therefore disregard a case analysis for the possibility of multiple simultaneous matching events.
+On the one hand, the \emph{greedy algorithm} $\gdy$ is defined by the policy that every arriving agent is instantaneously matched to one of her compatible agents in the pool uniformly at random, or joins the pool if there exists no compatible agent.
+On the other hand, the \emph{patient algorithm} $\pat$ is defined to let agent~$\ag_i$ wait until she exhausts her maximum sojourn at time $t+\sou_i$.
+Then $\pat$ checks $\pool_{(t+\sou_i)-}$, i.e., the pool at the beginning of this time step, and matches $\ag_i$ with a compatible agent uniformly at random, or lets her perish if no such agent exists.
+Hence, before becoming critical, an agent only leaves the market when being matched to another critical agent.
+Note that, because we have Poisson arrivals and independent \dtimenamepl, almost surely, for every time~$t$, it holds that at most one agent arrives or perishes at time~$t$.
+Therefore, we disregard a case analysis for the possibility of multiple simultaneous exogenous events.

+Some of our results hold for arbitrary algorithms.
+In this case, they hold for any algorithm that has full knowledge of all current and future events, i.e., knowledge of future agent arrivals and all agents exact sojourn times.